bitplane/bitplane.net/dev/java/index.md

 in the
 [Kingdom of Nouns](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html).

-But I still wrote some stuff in it anyway, mostly a few Android apps that are no longer used by anyone.
+But I still wrote some stuff in it anyway, mostly Android apps.
+Nowadays the only one in use is the Microphone one, which I refuse to sell despite multiple marketing companies wanting access to my users' microphones.

 * [🖼️ Anonypic](anonypic) -
   Upload images to the now defunct BayImg image host.